Oatcake: Plain Web Typography

 Sample output blocks

-have a different semantic meaning in HTML: they represent a block of
+semantic meaning than code blocks: they represent a block of computer

 _________________________________